 Nettle Root Powder

+Ancient Purity gets to the root of an Ancient Medcinal plant.
 Nettle Root is sometimes used to treat urinary tract infections and also to treat pain in the muscles and joints.
-Nettle leaf is most commonly used to treat osteoarthritis, allergies and hay fever, however.
+Nettle leaf is most commonly used to treat weak and fragile bones, allergies and hay fever, however.
 A 2013 issue of "Phytomedicine" found that stinging nettle, including the root, when extracted into an oil-based solution, helped reduce inflammation.
 Great potential for treating arthritis was indicated, but further study is still required.
 Nettle is generally considered safe to consume, but certain side effects may occur, such as water retention, sweating, diarrhoea, and an upset stomach.

 - Source of Querectin.